 As mentioned above, Vis is not a popular party destination like Hvar, but it is getting more and more attractive, especially during the summer when a lot of events and festivals take place attracting big numbers of people.

-Maybe the most famous festival in Croatia is Ultra Music Festival which is happening in Split.
+Ultra Music Festival is probably the most famous festival in Croatia and it is taking place in Split.
 Well, organizers had instantly recognized the potential of Hvar and moved one night there, but the same happened to Vis.
 Since 2017, the closing night of Ultra Festival is happening in Fort George, rounding up the party week in a bit more intimate atmosphere.

-Another popular festival that seem to be getting more and more visitors each year is Goulash Disko Festival, a music event organized by a couple from Dublin.
+Goulash Disko Festival is another popular festival that seem to be getting more and more visitors each year.
+It is a music event organized by a couple from Dublin.
 This unique five-day festival is completely independent and sponsor free, funded by the crowd.
 The music genre could be described as electronic, but it experiments with a lot of different styles.
 The program also includes some workshops and performances of various kinds.
 The ticket for the entire festival costs around 135 € and there is a temporary campsite which is additional 27 €.

 Vis is known for preserving the tradition and authenticity, and that is also being done through a huge number of festivals and manifestations during the summer period.
 In Vis town is popular Vis Summer Festival, numerous cultural events that take place almost every evening in July and August.
 From Festival of Vine and Island Products (Festival vina i otočnih proizvoda) to a series of plays, live concerts etc. The same is with Komiža and its own program starting with Komiška regata and Festival of the Sea (Festival mora) to numerous plays and open-air concerts with musicians from the region.